Featured SWAN 2020 Speakers

-SWAN 2020 is proud to feature the following senior, global utility speakers (more to be announced soon):
+SWAN 2020 is proud to feature the following senior, global utility and industry experts:

 Peter Simpson, Chief Executive, Anglian Water Group (UK)